laelath/kakoune-show-matching-insert/README.md

 # kakoune-show-matching-insert
-A highlighter for people who miss how Vim highlight's matching characters.
+A highlighter for people who miss how Vim highlights matching characters.

 ## Setup